TShang/natgeo-wallpapers/README.md

 # natgeo-wallpapers
-# Simple bash script for downloading the Nat Geo Photo of the day and setting as wall paper
+Simple bash script for downloading the Nat Geo Photo of the day and setting as wallpaper